andrewhoulbrook/alicloud-envelope-encryption/README.md

 pip install base64
 pip install pycryptodome
 ```

-PyCryptodome is a more recent incarnation of PyCrypto.
-It also neatly handles padding / unpadding required for AES-CBC.

 The required components of the Alibaba Cloud SDK can also be installed as follows: